EGI-Federation/documentation/content/en/users/tutorials/filetransfer-gridstorage/_index.md

 timeleft  : 19:59:57
 ```

-When the timeleft reaches zero if the previous command used to check the
+When the timeleft reaches zero the same command will produce the following
-identity will return the following message:
+message:

 ```shell
 $ fts-rest-whoami -s https://fts3-public.cern.ch:8446/
 Error: Proxy expired!
 ```

-The last option that we need to use is specify the VO that we want to use for
+The last option that you need to use is specify the VO that you want to use for
 the proxy being created.
 In the following example the "dteam" VO has been used:

 ```shell